Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 The advantages in terms of network bandwidth savings are evident.
 For this scenario, we have set a message production and sending frequency of __100 messages per second__.

 In the third scenario, we __serialized JSON messages in Kafka__.
 The message producer would send a sequence of messages with variations relative to only a subset of the fields composing the JSON structure, for each key.
-In this case the Lightstreamer Kafka Connector allows you to specify that messages read from a particular topic should be deserialized into JSON objects and, in addition, to map the JSON structure to different Lightstreamer fields.
+In this case Lightstreamer Kafka Connector allows you to specify that messages read from a particular topic should be deserialized into JSON objects and, in addition, to map the JSON structure to different Lightstreamer fields.
 This allows, in addition to the optimization due to key filtering, to exploit the delta delivery mechanism offered by the Lightstreamer engine; that is, for each message, to determine which fields have actually changed and therefore send only the differences.
 An additional saving in the use of network resources.
 For this scenario, we have set a message production and sending frequency of __100 messages per second__.

 In this particular case, the test load is generated through messages composed of a complex JSON structure with various fields: